 - 1 tsp baking powder OR 1/4 tsp baking soda + 1/2 tsp cream of tartar

 - 1/4 cup extra virgin olive oil or avocado oil

-- 3 tbsp Swerve or Monk Fruit (or more if you have a sweet tooth), this tastes like 90% chocolate
+- 3 tbsp Swerve or Monk Fruit (increase the amount if you want a sweeter cake, as this cake tastes like 90% chocolate)

 - 1/2 tsp sea salt

 - 1/3 cup full-fat, unsweetened coconut cream